richardeschloss/nuxt-stories/README.md

 > Nuxt stories module -- Painless (and now insanely fast) storybooking for Nuxt

+NOTE: v2.0.0 introduces major changes, with a complete UI redesign!
+If you are currently using v1.x and hesitant to upgrade, clamp your version to 1.0.6 in package.json.

 ## Features
 * ✅ Insanely fast configuration and usage (one install, one line in config, and you're good to go!)
 * ✅ Live markdown editing and previewing directly on the UI!
 Faster than Hot Module Reloading!